>TOPICS

 Self-determination of Dalit women

 According to Swathy Margareth, Dalit women must first formulate their concerns.
-They are not a homogeneous group but belong to various sub-systems and different classes.
-But there are many things they have in common, and it would be to their great advantage if Dalit women would join together to implement joint programs.
+They are not a homogeneous group but belong to different sub-systems and different classes.
+But they have many things in common and it would be to their great advantage if Dalit women came together to implement common programs.

 The Dalit men are slaves and we are slaves of the slaves […].
 We have different problems than mainstream women.
 But the Dalit movement does not want to see the gender issue, and the women’s movement does not want to see the caste issue.
 32